Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * patient and practitioner interfaces at prototype level;
 * technical, accessibility and data-governance documentation.

-## Aim 4: Conduct a human mechanism-mapping and calibration study
+## Aim 4: Conduct pain-specific product calibration and prospective candidate selection

+Evaluate the reliability, acceptability, parameter recoverability and predictive validity of a small prespecified set of pain-specific measures, models and intervention candidates, and prospectively select the configuration that should enter proof-of-concept testing.

 Collect dense behavioural, functional, usability and acceptability data from adults with chronic primary pain to estimate:

-* task feasibility and burden;
+* task feasibility and participant burden;
 * baseline parameter distributions;
-* relationships among attention, appraisal, uncertainty, avoidance and pain interference;
 * task and measure reliability;
-* participant heterogeneity;
-* computational-model calibration;
+* model and parameter recoverability;
+* relationships between prespecified candidate mechanisms and pain-related functioning;
+* prespecified sources of variation relevant to model calibration and candidate selection;
+* predictive performance on held-out observations;
-* candidate intervention targets;
+* suitability of the candidate intervention configurations for proof-of-concept testing.
-* clinically meaningful variation in functional outcomes.

-This study will calibrate the computational system and select intervention candidates.
-It will not be represented as an efficacy trial.
+This study will calibrate the computational system, compare prespecified intervention candidates and support prospective candidate selection.
+It will not be represented as an efficacy trial or as an open-ended investigation of chronic-pain mechanisms.

 Outputs: